UdacityFrontEndScholarship/udabuddy/README.md

 	        Pradeep @psrajput showcase page

 	  These are responsibe mods and co-mods you can directly contact them in any issue regarding a page.
-    Your PR in any one of this page will be assesed by the responsibe mod and merged if it is woth it.
+    Your PR in any one of this page will be assesed by the responsibe mod and merged if it is worth it.

 ###### App to connect Udacity Alumni and present Scholars